Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

 Let us analyze the complexity of the translation in more detail.
 A non-deterministic Büchi automaton for an $\rldl$ formula is in general of exponential size and has to be determinized before it can be translated into $\ldl$ (say with max-parity acceptance), which incurs a second exponential blowup.
 The resulting deterministic automaton can then be translated into $\ldl$ with an exponential blowup.
-The resulting formula expresses that the unique run on the input satisfies the following property: there is an even color~$c$ and a position~$j$ such that after $j$ no larger color appears, $c$ appears at least once, and every time color~$c$ appears, it is not the last occurrence of $c$ (see~\cite{WeinertZimmermann16} for a similar construction).
-Both properties are easily expressed in $\ldl$ by constructing guards~$r_{q,q'}$ that match infixes that take the parity automaton from $q$ to $q'$.
+The resulting formula expresses that the unique run on the input satisfies the following properties: there is an even color~$c$ and a position~$j$ such that after $j$ no larger color appears, $c$ appears at least once, and every time color~$c$ appears, it is not the last occurrence of $c$ (see~\cite{WeinertZimmermann16} for a similar construction).
+All three properties are easily expressed in $\ldl$ by constructing guards~$r_{q,q'}$ that match infixes such that processing the infix starting in $q$ leads to the state~$q'$.
 The number of subformulas is polynomial, but the guards~$r_{q,q'}$ have in general exponential size (both measured in the size of the doubly-exponential deterministic automaton).
 Hence, the full construction incurs a triply-exponential blowup.
 It is open whether this is unavoidable.
+On a more positive note, the resulting $\ldl$ formula is test-free, i.e., it does not contain tests in its guards.